Tone-Loc/DataWarehousingProject/M3/Team_21/ReadMe.txt

 Sub-directories contain .xlsx work files of each deliverable indicated in the folder name.

-The ETL program will export data from OLTP databases and import the data into the Star Schema OLAP database.
+The zipped, ETL program will export data from OLTP databases and import the data into the Star Schema OLAP database.